Those who love both the Rottweiler and the German Shepherd will be glad to hear that a designer breed exists that mixes these two dog breeds.

 You should expect to take out your Rottie Shepherd multiple times a day to receive the exercise it requires since it is a high energy level dog breed.

-In fact, the only way this dog can be happy is if it performs a lot of exercises.
+The only way this dog can be happy is if it performs a lot of exercises.

 Those who have nine to five jobs should think twice about purchasing a Rottie Shepherd simply because you can’t be with your dog for a huge chunk of the day.